back-2-95/armistice/README.md

 - [ ] Cessation of all hostilities
 - [ ] Withdrawal of the Russian troops
 - [ ] Territorial integrity of Ukraine - Return to 1991 borders incl.
-Crimea
+Crimea and possible annexations outside these borders
 - [ ] Return of POWs and bodies
 - [ ] Return of civilians incl. kidnapped children
 - [ ] War criminals to Hague